 On average we spend one year of our lives looking for lost items.
 That’s over 8,700 hours looking for lost or misplaced things!

-NAPO – National Association of Professional Organizers US
+NAPO – the National Association Of Professional Organizers US – found this stat out.
+Interesting, right?

 There you have it – all the clutter statistics you could ever need!